 Student Minds is the UK’s student mental health charity.
 Student Minds works with students, service users, professionals and academics to develop new and innovative ways to improve the mental health of students.
 They empower them to develop the knowledge, confidence and skills to look after their own mental health, support others and create change.

 Why Student Minds?

 For many students, university is often the first time that they’ve lived on their own, away from their established networks of family and friends.
-And whilst many students thrive as they embrace their newly found independence and way of life, some find it hard to adjust and struggle with the academic, social and financial pressures.
+Many students thrive as they embrace their newly found independence and way of life.
+However, some find it hard to adjust and struggle with the academic, social and financial pressures.

 The most commonly experienced mental illness in the student population is anxiety and depression, but students also experience eating disorders, self-harm, OCD, bipolar disorder, psychosis and personality disorders.

-Although there has been greater awareness of student mental health in recent years, there are still substantial barriers to providing adequate care for those who need it.
+There has been greater awareness of student mental health in recent years.
+However, there are still substantial barriers to providing adequate care for those who need it.
 Both Universities and the NHS are struggling to meet demand, with insufficient resources leading to long waiting times.
-Many staff that work in universities feel they need more training and support to respond to students or colleagues in distress.
-As well as this, the stigma, fear of being judged and low disclosure that comes along with mental illness is a challenge in itself.
+Staff who work in universities feel they need more training/support to respond to students or colleagues in distress.
+The stigma, fear of being judged and low disclosure that comes with mental illness is also a challenge.

 How do Student Minds help to make a difference?